MopigamesYT/anxietymod/scenes/act1.md

 {{if _.catmilk}}"cats can't digest milk"... {{/if}}
 {{if _.pokemon}}a ^crappy^ parody song... {{/if}}

-h: i just want to live my life.
+h: i just want to have sex once live my life.

 h: i just want to be free from all this... pain.

 `bb({eyes:"look_sad"});`

-b: Hey... human...
+b: Hey... bitch...

 `Game.OVERRIDE_TEXT_SPEED = 0.5;`

-b: It'll be okay.
+b: Kill yourself <3.

 (...600)

 `bb({body:"point_heart", eyes:"look_sad_smile", mouth:"smile"});`

-b: As your loyal guard-wolf, I'll always keep an eye out for danger, and do my best to keep you safe.
+b: you should kill yourself, NOW!!1

 `bb({body:"normal", eyes:"look_sad", mouth:"smile"});`

-b: I promise.
+b: I promise, do it or i'm going to fuck your ass in a corner and cut your pp

 (...600)